 [this was supplied in English the French which I translate below comes out noticeably different.]

 In general, the use of the selected yeasts have several advantages in fermentations leading to alcoholic beverages.
-The choice of corresponding yeast species and strains obeys a certain number of criteria which are fixed, but it can also be the consequence of a given industrial situation.
-These particular considerations are for molasses, syrups and cane juices that are raw materials in fermentations leading to rums.
+Choice of corresponding yeast species and strains obeys a certain number of criteria which are fixed, but it can also be the consequence of a given industrial situation.
+These particular considerations are for molasses, syrups and cane juices that are raw materials in rum fermentations.

 The use of gas chromatography, alone or in combination with other techniques, makes it possible more and more to make a complete analysis of rums under conditions that are generally quite easy.
 It is therefore possible to propose quality criteria for rums: absence or presence of certain compounds at given concentrations.
 To meet these requirements it is sometimes necessary to resort to technological innovation.

-Following our observations in the French West Indies, Parfait et al. 1975 and in view of current techniques used elsewhere in the world – Kampen (1975) – it is likely that the rum industry will experience such a situation.
-It is therefore reasonable to envisage the reintroduction of Schizosaccharomyces pombe in fermentative media.
+Following our observations in the French West Indies, Parfait et al. 1975 and in view of current techniques used elsewhere in the world—Kampen (1975)—it is likely that the rum industry will experience such a situation.
+It is therefore reasonable to envisage reintroduction of Schizosaccharomyces pombe in fermentative media.

 SELECTION OF STRAINS OF SCHIZOSACCHAROMYCES POMBE

 These yeasts are common in tropical environments.
-Several authors have reported them in fermentations of derivatives of sugar cane.
+Several authors have reported them in fermentations of sugar cane derivatives.
 Like all Schizosaccharomyces, the essential physiological characteristic is division by fission.
 The spherical to cylindrical cells are often larger than those of other yeasts and in particular those of Saccharomyces cerevisiae.
 We first made microscopic observations.
-The identification of colonies obtained after plating a colony on Petri dishes is done by the method of Lodder and Van Rij.
-The Schizosaccharomyces pombe cells are practically absent in fermentative environments in the French West Indies, except in the case where heave-flavored rums are manufactured.
+Identification of colonies obtained after plating a colony on Petri dishes is done by the method of Lodder and Van Rij.
+Schizosaccharomyces pombe cells are practically absent in fermentative environments in the French West Indies, except in the case where grand arôme rums are manufactured.
 These same cells are found in certain soils where sugar cane is cultivated, but there they are in very small numbers.
-They are much larger in the fermented musts of small distilleries in Haiti.
+They are much more common in the fermented musts of small distilleries in Haiti.
 For decades, they have not changed their manufacturing conditions, and they are often isolated in the middle of the countryside.
 We can therefore estimate that the modifications of the flora have been practically nil.
-In all cases, to facilitate the selection of strains of Shizosaccharomyces, different properties are used Ganou-Parfait (1979).
+In all cases, to facilitate selection of Shizosaccharomyces strains, different properties are used Ganou-Parfait (1979).